 The Department of International History achieved excellent results in the 2014 National Student Survey (NSS).
 The overall satisfaction rating for undergraduate History degrees was 86% and 86% also agreed they were fully satisfied with the teaching of their courses.

-At the national level, the Guardian's University Guide 2016 awarded History at LSE 5th place, behind Cambridge and St Andrews, but ahead of Oxford, UCL and King's College London - an improvement from 2015, when History at LSE had ranked 8th.
+At the national level, the Guardian's University Guide 2017 awarded History at LSE 2nd place, behind Cambridge, but ahead of St Andrews, Durham and Oxford - an improvement from 2016, when History at LSE was ranked 5th.

 The independent Complete University Guide for 2017, ranked International History at LSE 7th place, behind Cambridge, Oxford, Durham, St. Andrews, UCL and Exeter, but ahead of Warwick, KCL and York, in its History subject table.
 The rankings of the Complete University Guide are based on student satisfaction, entry requirements, research excellence and employment prospects after graduation.